Last Updated on January 7, 2021 by Johannes Kristjansson

 For example, if you commute to work on your bike, change the route don’t take the same path every time.

-Not only does this keep things interesting from a visual perspective, it varies the amount of exercise you actually get.
+Not only does this keep things interesting from a visual perspective, but it also varies the amount of exercise you actually get.
 If road biking is your usual workout, try adding in some mountain biking or interval training on a stationary bike.

 If you typically rice on paved roads, get out on a gravel path for a different and more challenging experience.
 Once or twice a week, try doubling your average riding time.
 That’s a good way to build up your endurance while varying your routine to keep things interesting.